Thierry-Dumont/BenchmarksPythonJuliaAndCo/Gaussian/README.md

 ### Description:

-Perform a Gaussian elimination with partial pivoting, except those in
+All programs perform a  _hand coded_ Gaussian elimination with partial pivoting, except those in
-C++Lib/, PyScipy/ and JuLib/ which call the Lapack and blas libraries, to perform a LU factorization, but the cost, in term of operation counts is similar in any case.
+C++Lib/, PyScipy/ and JuLib/ which call the Lapack and blas libraries  to perform a LU factorization; in any case, the cost is similar in term of operations counts.

 ### Motivation: